 - Background Information: Such as a manager's name/salutation

 Overview: Our Committee Activities tool captures a detailed representation of sentences describing the activities that the committees engage in.
-This includes:
+These textual structures are intended to facilitate analysis of how corporate oversight has evolved and to capture the justification used during decisionmaking.
+The components of this platform include:

 - Activities: Descriptions of activities engaged in by the committee, including justification of why decisions were made.

-- Numbers of Meetings: How many meetings a committee held.
+- Meetings Held: How many meetings a committee held.

 - Meeting Attendance: Proportion of meetings that a manager attended.